rikosintie/Discovery/docs/intro.md

   - If ClearPass will be used, DHCP allows devices to be profiled.
 - Do you have a standard for host names?
   - A refresh is a good time to make a host name changes if needed.
-- Do you have a management vlan?s
+- Do you have a management vlan?
   - If so, what are the management vlan IP addresses?
 - default gateway or gateway of last resort IP address?
 - Authentication Server IP address